Katharinenstrasse: History

 From the beginning of the 18th century, a number of magnificent town houses were built in the Baroque style through new construction or renovation, so that Katharinenstrasse was considered the most magnificent street in Leipzig.
-The Oertels House, the Fregehaus, the Romanus House and the Greeks' House (Griechenhaus) were built, the houses of Gottlieb Benedict Zemisch (1716–1789), Peter Hohmann (1663–1732), Jobst Heinrich Hansen (1697–1758) and the Schacher and Schellhafer families.
+The Oertels House, the Fregehaus (Frege House), the Romanus House and the Griechenhaus (Greeks House) were built, the houses of Gottlieb Benedict Zemisch (1716–1789), Peter Hohmann (1663–1732), Jobst Heinrich Hansen (1697–1758) and the Schacher and Schellhafer families.

 There were several coffee houses on Katharinenstrasse.
 One of them was the Café Zimmermann in Schellhafer's house.
 The Leipzig student Collegium Musicum, which Georg Philipp Telemann (1681–1767) had founded as a student in 1702, gave concerts here from 1723 onwards.
 From 1729 to 1739, Johann Sebastian Bach (1685–1750) directed the Collegium Musicum.
 The events are considered precursors to the Gewandhaus concerts.

 From 1896 to 1936, a single-track tram line ran south through Katharinenstrasse.
 The remaining tracks were used for diversions or for trade fair traffic until 1951.

 By the Bombing of Leipzig in World War II, the east side of Katharinenstrasse was completely destroyed, while the west side was largely preserved.
 After the rubble was cleared, the east side and other land lay fallow for a long time.
 In the southern part, a six-story apartment block with a public courtyard was built between 1961 and 1964, the west side of which has the house numbers Katharinenstrasse 2 and 4.
 The northern part was added to Sachsenplatz, which was built in 1969.
 This disappeared in 1999 with the construction of the Museum der bildenden Künste.